Deba2301/Java_ContactManagementSystem/2_Requirements/Readme.md

 3. Add Contact no. of the user.

 * Search Contact
-1. User's name
+1. User's first name
+2. User's surname.
-2. User's contact no.
+3. User's contact no.

 * Delete Contact
-1. User's name
+1. User's first name
+2. User's surname.
-2. User's contact no.
+3. User's contact no.

 # 4W's and 1H